rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > We want to know how Rust is being taught.

-### Is Rust mandated for your course or activity, or did you choose it yourself?
+### Is/was Rust mandated for your course or activity, or did you choose it yourself?

 Type: select one (optional)